Berry-Cream Cookie Snaps

 - Chopped fresh strawberries, optional

-- For filling, in a small bowl, beat the cream cheese, sugar and jam until blended.
-Fold in whipped cream and food coloring if desired.
-Chill.
+- Preheat oven to 400°.
+Beat cream cheese, sugar and jam until blended.
+Fold in whipped cream and, if desired, food coloring.
+Refrigerate.

-- In a small bowl, whisk the sugar, flour, egg whites, vanilla and salt until smooth.
+- For batter, whisk sugar, flour and salt; stir in egg whites and vanilla until smooth.
 Whisk in butter until blended.
-Line baking sheets with parchment paper.
-Preparing four cookies at a time, drop batter by 1-1/2 teaspoonfuls 4 in. apart onto prepared pans.
-Bake at 400° for 5-8 minutes or until edges are lightly browned.
+Line baking sheets with parchment.
+Preparing 4 cookies at a time, drop batter by 1-1/2 teaspoonfuls 4 in. apart onto prepared pans.
+Bake until edges are lightly browned, 5-8 minutes.

 - Loosen each cookie and curl around a wooden spoon handle.
 Press lightly to seal; hold until set, about 20 seconds.
-Remove and place on waxed paper to cool.
-Continue with remaining cookies.
+Transfer to waxed paper to cool.
+Repeat with remaining cookies.
 If cookies become too cool to shape, return to oven for 1 minute to soften.

-- Just before serving, pipe or spoon filling into cookie shells.
-Dip ends of cookies into chopped strawberries if desired.
+- Just before serving, spoon filling into cookie shells.
+Or pipe it by cutting a small hole in the tip of a pastry bag and inserting a star tip, then transferring filling to bag.
+After filling shells, dip ends of cookies into chopped strawberries if desired.
 Refrigerate leftovers.
-Yield: about 2 dozen.